esp-rs/esp-wifi-sys/README.md

 - scanning for WiFi access points
 - connect to WiFi access point
-- providing an HCI interface (ESP32C3 only for now)
+- providing an HCI interface

 ## Notes on ESP32C3 support